 This is wrong on so many levels.

-Thirdly, you are missing out on so many opportunities to better manage your email, you can have multiple addresses, info@, sales@, accounts@, enquiries@, myname@ to name just a few.
-You can then set up folders in your email program for each address and easily create rules which automatically filter incoming emails and move them to the relevant folder.
+Thirdly, you are missing out on so many opportunities to better manage your email.
+You can have multiple addresses, info@, sales@, accounts@, enquiries@, myname@ to name just a few.
+You can set up folders in your email program for each address and easily create rules which automatically route incoming emails and move them to the relevant folder.